akabravo97/DupFind2.0/README.md

 *   *User has to allow storage permission for the app from setting otherwise it will crash while scanning for duplicates*

 *   Choosing file, directories and deleting duplicates
+*   To delete a duplicate swipe left on image

 <img src="images/chooseImage1.png" height="500" width="300">
 <img src="images/chooseImage2.png" height="500" width="300">